 Matthew Turner is a professional trainer and community organizer with over ten years of international experience in community building and education.
 As a local university faculty member under the auspices of the United States Peace Corps in the Ukraine, he chaired programs and meetings among 10 community groups to promote civil society, he led the leadership programming for secondary school students, and led USAID-funded health and wellness camps for over 200 middle school students.
 While in Kazakhstan also under the U.S. Peace Corps, he supported strategic planning efforts while directing camps for local youth.
 In the United States and Chinese Taiwan, he designed and directed various language programs for business professionals and students, as well as training programs for teachers.
 While at Harvard University, he trained under Professor of Education Leadership Monica Higgins.
 Matthew holds an M.A. in International Education Policy from Harvard University.

 Anushka Ghosh holds a Masters in Education from the Harvard Graduate School of Education.
-As the Program Lead at the Simple Education Foundation in India, she designed and implemented the training program for 97,800 K-8 government school teachers in the provinces of Jammu and Kashmir.
-As a Consultant and Researcher, she has served for USAID in South Africa to reverse the effect of Apartheid regime policies; created a curriculum on cognitive neuroscience and social emotional development for K-5 students, under the mentorship of Harvard University Professor Tina Grotzer; and created an interdisciplinary body across the Harvard community that ensures collaboration between all Harvard schools and centers on human rights, under the mentorship of Harvard University Professor Marshall Ganz.
+As the Program Manager at the Simple Education Foundation in India, she designed and implemented the training program for over 90,000 K-8 government school teachers in the state of Jammu and Kashmir.
+As a Consultant and Researcher, she has served for the United States Agency for International Development in South Africa to increase retention in secondary schools; created a curriculum on cognitive neuroscience for children affected by war; and created an interdisciplinary body across the Harvard community that ensures collaboration between all Harvard schools and centers on human rights.
 Anushka is originally from India.